Frequently Asked Questions: The MSA Program

 Applicants are responsible for ensuring the submission of all application materials, and should monitor their submission status via the Graduate School’s applicant portal.
-We will acknowledge receipt of your application and will make an effort to contact you if your application is incomplete as the application deadline approaches.
-You may also log in to the online application system and view the items that have been received by the Graduate School.
+We will acknowledge receipt of your application and will make an effort to contact you if your application is incomplete as the deadline approaches.

 What is the required length of an applicant’s personal statement?

 There is no specific length requirement or page format.
 The typical personal statement, otherwise known as a statement of purpose (SOP), is 1-2 pages long.
-We are less interested in a narrative of your educational and/or work history, and more so in your interest in our program and aspirations.
+We are less interested in a narrative of your educational and/or work history, and more so in your professional aspirations and interest in our program.

 Are interviews required?

 When and how will I receive an admission decision?

 Please refer to our admission timelines for US citizens/permanent residents and international applicants for admission decision notification dates.
-You will receive an email to notify you that a decision recommendation is available in the ApplyYourself system, as well as a letter from the Dean of the Graduate School with the official decision.
+You will receive an email notifying you that a decision recommendation is available in the Graduate School’s applicant portal.
 To protect student confidentiality, we do not provide admission decisions over the telephone.
 All admissions decisions are final.